 Graphics Design styles

-1. 2D and 3D blend in motion graphic design
+1. 2D and 3D blend motion graphic design

 Motion graphic design videos tend to be all about blending.
 They often blend images and styles.
-We've begun to see this utilized increasingly over the last year, and it’ll be a big part of 2018.
+We've begun to see this utilized increasingly over the last year.

 Familiar at first in its simplicity, then innovative in its movement.